-The Sponsor exercised its right to visit the Custodian's premises and inspect the Trust's gold and related records on September 16, 2016.
-Inspectorate International Limited, a leading commodity inspection and testing company, conducted physical gold audits of the Trust as of August 3, 2016, as well as of January 31, 2017.
+The Sponsor exercised its right to visit the Custodian's premises and inspect the Trust's gold and related records most recently on August 22, 2022.

+During the fiscal year that ended January 31, 2023, Inspectorate International Limited, a leading commodity inspection and testing company, conducted a physical gold audit of the Trust on February 23, 2022.
+Due to rail strikes in the UK, Inspectorate was unable to perform a physical inspection of the Trust's gold on January 31, 2023.
+Inspectorate was able to conduct a physical gold audit of the Trust on February 2, 2023.